 Why the name Black Boy?
 There are a number of similarly named pubs across the UK but the origins of the name is not clear cut.
 The most common belief is from when Charles II (1660-1685) was in exile his dark complexion earned him the nickname The Black Boy.

-Paul Mitchell is delighted to have taken over recently and is excited about continuing to support the local community by providing a fantastic place to meet, relax and enjoy a drink and fantastic fresh, seasonal food.
+Building on the reputation that The Black Boy has been offering true hospitality for centuries, Paul Mitchell and his team are delighted to continue supporting the local community by providing a fantastic place to meet, relax and enjoy a drink and fantastic fresh, seasonal food.